bplmaps/lmec-main-site/content/articles/roaring-20-s-countdown.md

 ⁠
 The top two maps, showing change in white population and median housing value, in Boston help students visualize gentrification.
 The two showing free wi-fi hotspots and connectivity (or lack thereof) were created to challenge students to see how one data set can be visualized in two different ways.
 This can help us be better critical thinkers whenever we look at maps.⁠
 ⁠
-Best wishes to you and yours in 2021!
+Best wishes to you and yours in 2021, and happy mapping!